22+ Best Travel Backpacks for Women (Tested & Reviewed)

 My Cons

-I’ve been using the Up Seoul Daypack for a year.
+I’ve been using the Deuter UP Seoul Daypack for a year.
 I liked how it’s streamlined and chilled-out, with a down-to-earth look.
 For features, I enjoy the zipper-around flap and the two side pockets for water bottles.

-The Up Seoul Daypack is described as 16+10L, meaning it has an overall capacity of 26L.
+The UP Seoul Daypack is described as 16+10L, meaning it has an overall capacity of 26L.
 For me, it works well as a commuter bag or a daypack for a road trip or vacation.
 I can fit a light jacket, some food for during the day, a book and a slim pair of shoes.
+I shared more photos at my Deuter UP Seoul backpack review.

 Pros